chazzka/clanekcathedral/clanek.md

 For the following experiments, the data described in the introductory section were used.
 In the experiment, we observe following properties:

-The proportion of detected novelties
+The proportion of true positive novelties
 : This is the proportion of the data labeled "novelty" compared to the actual novelty filtered dataset.

 The proportion of detected regulars